jazzpizazz/zsh-aliases/README.md

 ...
 ```
 > #### Notes
 > - This only scans the default TCP ports.
-Add `-p` as an argument to scan all ports.
+Add `-p-` as an argument to scan all ports.
 > - Uses `sudo` to get the privileges required for a SYN scan
 ### > nmap_udp $ip (extra arguments)
 Starts an UDP nmap scan with my default settings and outputs the scan results to an nmap directory which is automatically created if it does not yet exist.